gpjalocha/hill_making_utilities/obj_3dmodel_wrapper/README.md

 * inv_faces- flag which defines if faces should be inverted.
 If you have model with wrong topology and in DSJ model is fliped(like pillar with lz-rz flipped) then setting this flag to 1 should help
 * scale_uv- scale factor for UV mapping.
 If you have UV mapping well defined in blender, then it should be 1.
 For value bigger than 1 texture mapped is bigger, for values smaller than 1 texture is smaller.
 * model_tag- tag for output xml `<3dmodel`.
 If your hill is in 1.8.0 version, then you should set this value to `model`
+* scale - overvall scale of the model.
+Everything is scaled with reference to model origin point.
+* use_normals - (y/n) - if 'y'- script uses normals specified in obj which are assigned to every vertex.

 Example usage: navigate to this folder and launch command below:
 ```{bash}